uri-tech/nimble-opti-adapter/README.md

   annotationRemovalDelay: 60
 ```

-## Metrics
+## 📊 Metrics

 NimbleOpticAdapter exposes the following Prometheus metrics:

 - `nimbleopticadapter_certificate_renewals_total`: Total number of certificate renewals
 - `nimbleopticadapter_annotation_updates_duration_seconds`: Duration (in seconds) of annotation updates during each renewal

-## Contributing
+## 🤝 Contributing

 We welcome contributions to the NimbleOpticAdapter project!
-Please see the CONTRIBUTING.md file for more information on how to contribute.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to contribute.

-## License
+## 📜 License

-NimbleOpticAdapter is licensed under the Apache License, Version 2.0.
+NimbleOpticAdapter is licensed under the [Apache License, Version 2.0](LICENSE).

-## Support
+## 📞 Support

-For any questions, bug reports, or feature requests, please open an issue on our [GitHub repository](https://github.com/uri-tech/NimbleOpticAdapter/issues)
+For any questions, bug reports, or feature requests, please open an issue on our [GitHub repository](https://github.com/uri-tech/NimbleOpticAdapter/issues).

 <!-- ## Attribution